quanyang/quanyang.github.io/_posts/blog/2016-04-22-defense-of-the-applications.md

 Although it is commonly said not to secure a system through obscurity, what it really means is that you should not rely on obscurity as the only layer of defense.
 A layered defense is always better when implemented and designed properly.

 To hide the directory listing, one simple way is to create an `index.html` page in every directory.
-However, this isn't very elegant, and might irk some people.
-To solve it with a more elegant approach, you can modify the webserver configuration.
+However, this isn't very elegant and might irk some people.
+To solve it more elegantly, you could modify the webserver configuration.

-For Apache:
-Instead of the following:
+For Apache, instead of the following:
 {% highlight html linenos%}
 <Directory /var/www/>
         Options Indexes FollowSymLinks